-At the beginning of pregnancy all women will be given the name and contact details for their named community midwife.
+At the beginning of pregnancy, you will be given the name and contact details for your named community midwife.
 She is responsible for planning the care and providing support before, during and after the baby’s birth.
-A pregnancy and birth plan will be discussed with all women early in pregnancy.
+A pregnancy and birth plan will be discussed with you early in pregnancy.
 This will include information on the different options for maternity care that are available.
-Women are encouraged to complete their own labour and birth plan also and your community midwife can assist with this.
+You are encouraged to complete your own labour and birth plan also and your community midwife can assist with this.

-- A discussion about their own past and general health and any family illnesses
+- A discussion about your own past and general health and any family illnesses

 - A discussion about any previous pregnancies